telerik/ajax-docs/api/server/Telerik.Web.UI/GridGroupPanel.md

             the GroupByFields used for Telerik RadGrid
             grouping.

+###  PanelItemsStyle `GridPanelItemsStyle`

+Gets the style that will be used for the group panel items.

+###  PanelStyle `GridGroupPanelStyle`

+Gets the style that will be used for the group panel.

 ###  Text `String`

 Gets or sets the text displayed in the group panel to urge the user dragging a